your-rents/your-rents-services/your-rents-services-common-searchable/README.md

 This project adds the possibility to use a `Searchable` parameter into a method of a Spring `@Controller` or a `@RestController` class to automatically add a search functionality to the method.

+The approach is similar to the one used by [Spring Data Commons](https://docs.spring.io/spring-data/commons/reference/repositories/core-extensions.html#core.web.basic.paging-and-sorting) for the `Pageable` and `Sort` parameters, supporting pagination and sorting.

 For example:

 ```java